Olamilekan002/Tunisian-Fraud-Detection-Challenge/README.md

 Using historical data, a supervised machine learning technique that detects potential fraudulent taxpayers will increase the operational efficiency of the tax supervision process.

-My Approach
+My Approach:
-Handled Missing Values
+Handled Missing Values,
-Drop a lot of Non important features
+Drop a lot of Non important features,
-Robust Scaling
+Robust Scaling,
-KFold Validation
+KFold Validation,
-Model Blending
+Model Blending,

-Improvements that can be made
+Improvements that can be made include
-Feature Selection
+Feature Selection,
-Handling missing data more efficiently
+Handling missing data more efficiently, Hyper-parameter tuning,
-Hyper-parameter tuning
-Blending
+Blending.